-In this section, we apply the theoretical results derived in Section 2 to three high-dimensional testing problems: the one-sample mean test, two-sample mean test, and regression coefficient test.
-The first test is presented in the following subsections; the two-sample mean test and regression coefficient test are presented in the Supplementary Material.
+In this section, we will apply the theoretical results derived in Section 2 to three high-dimensional testing problems: one-sample mean test, twosample mean test and the regression coefficient test.
+The first test will be presented in the following subsections, while two-sample mean test and regression coefficient test will be presented in the supplementary material.